 Instructions

-- In a blender, add the onion, ginger, garlic and one Serrano chilli along with a quarter cup water.
-Blend to get a smooth paste.
+- In a blender, add the onion, ginger, garlic and the Serrano chilli with ¼ cup water.
+Blend to get a smooth puree.

-- Add the onion-ginger-garlic-green chilli paste you prepared earlier followed by the black pepper, garam masala, and salt.
-Cook the chicken on medium heat until the oil separates and the sauce becomes shiny.
-Stir frequently to prevent it from sticking to the wok (10 minutes).
+- Add the onion puree you prepared earlier and cook the chicken on medium heat until the oil separates and the sauce becomes glossy.
+Stir frequently to prevent it from sticking to the wok.
+If you see the sauce getting too dry, add a few splashes of water in the later stages (15 minutes).

-- Now, add the yogurt and cream.
-Mix well and turn down the heat.
-Cover the wok and simmer the curry for 15-20 minutes.
+- Add the yogurt and stir vigorously a few times to incorporate it into the curry.
+Cover the karahi and simmer the curry for 15 minutes.